xiyuanzh/awesome-llm-time-series/README.md

 Tracking papers on "LLM for time series analysis", more details in [Large Language Models for Time Series: A Survey](https://arxiv.org/abs/2402.01801).

+[New🔥] Our survey paper is accepted to IJCAI 2024, survey track!

 ![](./taxonomy.png)
 Left: Taxonomy of LLMs for time series analysis.
 If we outline typical LLM-driven NLP pipelines in five stages - input text, tokenization, embedding, LLM, output - then each category of our taxonomy targets one specific stage in this pipeline:
 * Prompting (input stage) treats time series data as raw text and directly prompts LLMs with time series;